-Many of us have read the stories on social media about a child suddenly developing a seizure disorder, or the story about a child who was rushed to the hospital unable to walk, or could not breathe.
-These children and families are often times sent home without an explanation as to why this has happened.
+Many of us have read the stories on social media about a child suddenly develops a seizure disorder.
+Or the story about a child who was rushed to the hospital unable to walk, or worse breathe – without an explanation as to why this has happened.

 Lyme Disease Symptoms In Kids

 Has your child experienced any of these lately?
 These are the signs of lyme disease in kids:

 - Growing pains in their knees and legs

 - Short term memory issues/difficulty attending to activities or following directions

 - Low grade fevers, a change in their complexion or dark circles under their eyes